-A journey through Latin America from the colonial period to the present, with emphasis on economic, political, and cultural development since 1900.
-Relations between the United States and Latin American nations, particularly Mexico, are examined.
-(Non-American) Credits: 3
+A journey through Latin America from the colonial period to the present, with emphasis on economic,

 HI334 - The American South

 An exploration of the South as a distinct region within the American experience.
 Areas of emphasis are antebellum society, the impact of the Civil War and Reconstruction, and the cultures of Southern society.
 Major themes include black-white relations and the economic evolution of the South since the Civil War.
 (American) Credits: 3